unitn-software-engineering/EasyLib/README.md

 module.exports = tokenChecker
 ```

-To protect endpoints, we can setup the tockenChecker.js middelware right before the route handler:
+To protect endpoints, we can put the tockenChecker.js middelware before all route handlers that we want to protect:
 ```javascript
 app.use('/api/v1/authentications', authentication);
 ...